Skip to main content

-Welcome to Day 2 of the girls basketball state tournament.
-We’ll be here all day, updating this live report from Williams Arena (Class 4A and 3A) and Maturi Pavilion (Class 1A).
-Go here for today’s schedule, and catch up on yesterday’s recap .
-You can find stories and more on Strib Varsity’s Girls Basketball Hub and view the complete brackets for 4A, 3A, 2A and 1A.
+Day 2 of the Minnesota girls basketball state tournament on Thursday, March 12, was a doozy.
+Here is our live report from Williams Arena (Class 4A and 3A) and Maturi Pavilion (Class 1A).
+You can also catch up on Wednesday’s recap.
+Other stories — and much more — are available on Strib Varsity’s Girls Basketball Hub, as well as the complete brackets for 4A, 3A, 2A and 1A.

 . . .